linux-system-roles/postgresql/README.md

 ### postgresql_server_tuning

 By default, the PostgreSQL system role enables server settings optimization based on system resources.
-To disabe the tuning, set the `postgresql_server_tuning` variable to `false`.
+To disable the tuning, set the `postgresql_server_tuning` variable to `false`.

 ```yaml